A digital marketing team is like a toolbox.

-So yes, you do need a marketing team.
+So yes, you do need a digital marketing team.

-But the question is, how do you hire a marketing team in the first place?
+But if you prefer taking care of your hiring process from top to bottom, the question is, how do you hire a digital marketing team in the first place?

-Depending on the size of your business, you may be able to skate by with just a single expert to handle all of your marketing needs.
+Depending on the size of your business, you may be able to skate by with just a single expert to handle all of your marketing needs to start.

 - Targeting the right audiences

 - Navigating technical tools like CRMs and email marketing platforms